 I have, often times, been stuck in a breakfast rut.

-One that I’m loving these days is this incredibly easy Brussels sprouts and egg recipe.
+One recipe that I’m loving these days is this incredibly easy Brussels sprouts and egg recipe.

 Let’s talk about the ingredients that make this breakfast skillet egg-ceptional, as well as talk about how to put it all together during the morning rush.